As a parent or caregiver, you’re likely hypersensitive to every little thing related to your child.

 - Difficulty switching between activities

-- Dislikes and upset by changes in routine
+- Disliking, and being upset by, changes in routine

 Social Skills Challenges

-- Sharing toys and playing with other children.
+- Trouble sharing toys and playing with other children

 - Difficulty with empathy